Friday, December 30, 2005

 Aurora Over Redhill

-Jema took this photo last night, from the side hatch.
+Took this photo last night from the side hatch.

 I’ve never seen a proper aurora this far south (we live in The Midlands now, on the junction of the Soar and Trent, which is the Nottingham/Leicester/Derbyshire kinda area).

-Back in the days when I lived up north it was fairly common this time of year, but you had to get out of the city and sit on a hill somewhere to see it.
+Back in the days when I lived up north, it was pretty standard this time of year, but you had to get out of the city and sit on a hill somewhere to see it.

-Makes it feel like Winter’s coming, time to sweep the chimney and batten down some hatches…
+Makes it feel like Winter’s coming.
+Time to sweep the chimney, put on extra ropes, and batten down some hatches.

 NB: You can get info on daily northern hemisphere auroral activity from the Space Environment Centre in Boulder, Colorado.